austinL394/Tic-Tac-Toe-Web-App/Readme.md

 - Players can:
   - **Create rooms** to host games.
   - **Join rooms** using a unique room code for multiplayer gameplay.
-- Frontend created with **React**, **TypeScript**, and **Vite** for fast development and optimized builds.
-- Styling powered by **Tailwind CSS** for a modern and responsive design.
+- Modern development practices leveraging TypeScript + Socket.io for real-time communication.
-- Clean and responsive UI for seamless gameplay on various devices.
+- Clean UI for seamless gameplay on various devices.
-- Modern development practices leveraging TypeScript for type safety and maintainability.

 ---